astoeckel/led-controller/README.md

 ### Buck converter constant current source

-The basic working principle of the buck converter is depicted in the below circuit diagram
+The basic working principle of the buck converter is depicted in the following circuit diagram:

 ![Buck converter principle](doc/buck_converter_principle.png)

 *Case (a):*